brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 }
 ```

 However, when we are using a bunch of subscriptions, it can become quite dirty.
 Before, we talked about the fact that a subscription will live until we manually unsubscribe (like we just did in the snippet above), but also until the stream gets **completed**.
-A cool way to handle this issue is to use a subject that we next in the `ngOnDestroy()` lifecycle hook of angular:
+A cool way to handle this issue is to use a Subject that we next in the `ngOnDestroy()` lifecycle hook of Angular:

 ```typescript
 class AppComponent imlements OnInit, OnDestroy {